Here’s a look at the life of convicted DC-area sniper Lee Boyd Malvo.

 October 27, 2006 - Tucson, Arizona, police announce that Malvo has confessed to the 2002 murder of Jerry Taylor on a local golf course.

-November 8, 2006 - Is sentenced to life in prison for the six Montgomery County, Maryland, shootings.
+November 8, 2006 - Is sentenced to life in prison without the possibility of parole for the six Montgomery County, Maryland, shootings.

 September 30, 2012 - The Washington Post releases three hours of interviews with Malvo where he recounts his actions and feelings over the 21-day killing spree and the decade since.
 Malvo calls himself a monster.